IsaccRojas/Engine/README.md

 fields are arrays of integer for the filter to use when attempting to pass values.

-The function `loadFilters(const char*)` loads Filters from a directory and returns a map that an **ObjectManager** can store a reference to. **Objects** contain FilterStates, which are used for filtering collisions when detection occurs.
+The function `loadFilters(const char*)` loads Filters from a directory and returns a map that an **ObjectExecutor** instance can store a reference to. **Objects** contain FilterState members, which are used for filtering collisions when detection occurs.

-Note that this module is currently not in use.

 ## Additional Notes

-The top-level `src/` directory contains a demonstration of the core library, which is being used for very basic testing and rapidly changes.
+The top-level `core/` directory contains the core library.
+The `examples/` directory contains a small example game demonstrating usage of the library, of which a binary compiled on a 64-bit Windows 10 architecture is available in Releases.
+It is being used for basic testing and rapidly changes with respect to the binary.

 This is a small personal project and was made for personal use.
 While it will be in continuous development, updates will not be consistent and the present code may not